daluege/jsvm/README.md

 [![GitHub issues](https://img.shields.io/github/issues/daluege/js-vm.svg?style=flat-square)](https://github.com/daluege/js-vm/issues)
 [![Coding style](https://img.shields.io/badge/code%20style-standard-blue.svg?style=flat-square)](http://standardjs.com/)

 `js-vm` is a highly secure, fully compatible implementation of the [Node.js VM API](https://nodejs.org/api/vm.html) in pure ECMAScript 5.
 It may be used as a `vm` shim in [webpack](http://webpack.github.io/).
-It has a footprint of 6KB and does not depend on any browser technologies.
+It has a footprint of 7KB and does not depend on browser technologies or the DOM.

 `js-vm` is designed with high demands in efficiency and security: